cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 ### Superintelligence

 The term superintelligence was introduced by the modern philosopher Nick Bostrom (the blockchain Bostrom is named after him).
 Nick Bostrom defines superintelligence as "any intellect that greatly exceeds the cognitive performance of humans in virtually all domains of interest".

-For instance, nowadays, there are programs that play chess better than any person.
-However, those programs cannot manage tasks in other fields of knowledge.
-Superintelligence is considered to be capable of understanding various areas of expertise. >>|
+We expect that the knowledge graph of Bostrom blockchain can become provider of knowledge to superintelligence machines. >>|

 ---